preston-56/preston-56/README.md

 # Hi there 🌱

-## I am Preston, an obsessed fullstack software developer
+## I am Preston, an obsessed fullstack Software Developer.

 <!--
 **preston-56/preston-56** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.